 In terms of Part A of the Assessment Protocols published in GN 320 on 20 March 2020, site sensitivity verification is required relevant to the DFFE Screening Tool.
-As indicated in Figure 1 below, the Map of Relative Landscape (Solar).
+No landscape issues were listing in the DFFE database, but Landscape and Visual screening assessment were listed as a requirement.
 The SSV review was informed by the site visit that was undertaken on the 12 June 2023.
 During the survey, photographs and comments were recorded and can be viewed in Annexure A, with the associated map of the survey points as well as the survey tracks.
-The following table outlines the relevance of the risks raised in the SSV as informed by the site visit.
+The DFFE Screening Tool did not flag landscape as a risk but did request that a screening be undertaken.